 This is the second release of Cinema Paradiso on Blu-ray, the previous release only had the theatrical cut, “burned-in” subtitles, an average transfer, and no bonus features.
 Arrow has pulled out all the stops for their special edition; the picture quality is amongst the best I have ever seen for a film from this era/genre.
 They have included bonus features that include an informative commentary track and some featurettes focusing on Tornatore, as well as actors in the film and its classic “Kissing Sequence” from the movie’s ending.
 An informative booklet is included as well, in addition to a reversible cover sleeve.

 Cinema Paradiso is a timeless film, and Arrow has done it justice in this new release, which easily puts the old Blu-ray Disc to shame.
 This release gets my absolute highest recommendation; a must-see film for any fan of the cinema.

 NOTE: Images in this photo were taken from IMDb and the official Arrow Films website.
-These are not screen captures from the Blu-ray Disc and are the copyright of their respective holders.
+These are not screen captures from the Blu-ray Disc, and are the copyright of their respective holders.
 For promotional purposes only.
 All rights reserved.